eliasnema/eliasnema.github.io/_posts/2020-09-22-newsletter-video.md

 ---
 layout: post
 title: "📹 Tensorflow.js, AI in Video and Analytics [weekly explorations]"
 description: "What can you do with ML in a modern browser?
-Generating realistic matches from video.
+Generating realistic footage of tennis matches.
 Analytical cultures for the grown-ups."
 image:
-  path: /assets/newsletter/.png
+  path: /assets/newsletter/2020-09-22-analytics-netflix.png
 date: 2020-09-22
 category: data-meets-product
 toc: true